tambapps/marcel/documentation/src/language-specification/source-file-structure/script.md

 Note that global variables are a lot like field variables so you don't need to use both.
 Just use global variables or field variables based on your preferences.

-## (Inner) Classes
+## Classes

-You can also define classes in a script, but note that such classes will be an inner class (its outer class being the script's class)
+You can also define classes in a script, but note that such classes will **not** be an inner class of your script.
+They will be top-level classes.